trchopan/chop.dev/content/posts/today-i-learned.md

 tags = ["today", "i", "learned"] draft = false cover = "/ox-hugo/today-i-learned_20220203_111606.png"
+images = "/ox-hugo/today-i-learned_20220203_111606.png"
 +++

 I started using Emacs about a week ago <span class="timestamp-wrapper"><span class="timestamp">&lt;2022-01-24 Mon&gt; </span></span> .
 With such powerful tool I should begin the habit to write things down.
 It will improve my workflow and help me into a more organise mode.

+## Day 10 <span class="timestamp-wrapper"><span class="timestamp">&lt;2022-02-08 Tue&gt;</span></span> {#day-10}

+### Inquirer {#inquirer}

+Today I begin work on the Cardano Commands project.
+A tool to help me and the pool owner setup the pool securely by separate the authority into 2 part:

+-   Pool Operator: manage the setup and health of the pool.
+Example: cardano-cli, cardano-node version, Monitor Graphana, Calculate Block schedule, etc.
+-   Pool Owner: only one has access to the wallet key with the pledged ADA.

+During the development, I found out [Inquirer](https://github.com/SBoudrias/Inquirer.js) .
+Very nice tool to make interactive console UX/UI.

 ## Day 9 <span class="timestamp-wrapper"><span class="timestamp">&lt;2022-02-05 Sat&gt;</span></span> {#day-9}